3F/web.vsSBE/Scripts_&_Commands/SBE-Scripts/Components/FileComponent.md

 ## sout ##

-Receiving data from stdout for executed file with silent mode.
+Receives data from standard streams for executed file.
+To disable errors use the '2>nul' and similar - see above.

 Syntax:
 ```